heptarch/heptarch.github.io/drafts/rbl2.md

 comes in.
 The individual research teams will not only be drilling core samples, but expand those shafts into wells; they will feed their local data to their core and get global data back.
-To facilitate this, research leads should remain part of the core, albeit part-time,
+To facilitate this, research leads should remain loosely coupled, part-time members of the core.
+The hope would be to replace superhuman managerial insight with a natural flow of information between core, research leads, and teams.
+Of course, the core itself will still require oversight and leadership, which I'll get to below.

-This "core-forward" approach is driven by a few different considerations.
+This approach is driven by a few different considerations.
-First, I have strong priors that difficult applied problems are usually solved by a critical mass of interdisciplinary knowledge.

-both by the logistics of hiring as well as priors about how to solve problems.
-In particular, Bell's track record suggests that a critical mass of interdisciplinary knowledge, animated by collaborative synergy, is more effective than a single obsessive brain in a vat.
-The brain can go deep and discover all sorts of things, sure, but what it discovers is less interesting, and there is less of it.
-The idea of a core team is to optimize the tradeoff between.
+First of all, that a concentric separation of concerns worked for Bell; second, that a core radiating teams imparts a natural structure and hierarchy to research management; finally, that it makes interdisciplinary critical mass, animated by collaborative synergy, the foundation of

 ## 2. <a href="#toc">What: problem choice</a><a id="sec-2" name="sec-2"></a>